 Drupal 8’s continuous innovation approach propels an evolution with regular (and shorter) minor releases, semantic versioning (in a ‘major.minor.patch’ format) that helps in backwards-compatibility enhancements and faster stability in modules by releasing experimental modules in core.

-Your Drupal 8 Questions, Answered.
-(To some extent)
+Your Drupal 7 to 8 Migration Questions, Answered.

 Although it has been a while since Drupal 8 has been around and stable, we still get asked a ton of questions by our customers before a migration.